AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-02:

 An owning object's state shall be Moved or Unrestricted at any point where

   - the object is the target of an assignment operation; or
-  - the object is part of an actual parameter of mode **out** in a call; or
+  - the object is part of an actual parameter of mode **out** in a call.
-  - the scope in which the object is declared is exited and the object is neither a borrower nor an observer.

-[Redundant: This rule is needed to prevent storage leaks.
-We do not want an object either to be overwritten or to cease to exist while it is the owner of some allocated object.]

 [Redundant: In the case of a call, the state of an actual parameter of mode **in** or **in out** remains unchanged (although one